 Shut-ins are visited every month by appointment in their care center, home, or in the church sanctuary at 12:30pm on the last Wednesday of the month (April-October/November) depending on road conditions.

 We provide devotional packets, Forward in Christ, and other resources to enrich the spiritual lives of our shut-ins.
-Synod also has many resources to assist in such situations where people confined are in need of encouragement and help through Bible Study.
+The Wisconsin Evangelical Lutheran Synod also has many resources to assist in such situations where people confined are in need of encouragement and help through Bible Study.

 If you would like to be added to the list of visited shut-ins, please contact Warren Puhl via the church office (715-235-9621).